hamilton89/FluVaxDES/README.md

 4. graph_wait_times.png: Line graph of max wait time over time.
 5. graph_arrived_balked_vaccinated.png: Line graph of arrived, balked, and vaccinated over time.
 NOTE: This graph overestimates the number of patients vaccinated as it included patients still waiting at the end of the simulation.
 6. histogram_wait_times.png: Histogram of the number of students per wait time.

+Resources:

+The following were consulted in building the model:
+1. GitHub tutorial of simpy_helpers: https://github.com/bambielli/simpy_helpers/blob/master/Using_Simpy_Helpers_Package.ipynb
+2. Video tutorial of simpy_helpers: https://www.youtube.com/watch?app=desktop&v=TALKZZV0TiU
+3. GitHub CoPilot was used to figure out how to implement balking into the process function.